akindu-k/jaseci/docs/docs/community/release_notes/jac-scale.md

 ## jac-scale 0.2.7 (Unreleased)

+- **Automatic Partial Updates for Race-Condition-Free Concurrent Modifications**: When you update a node/edge field with simple assignment (e.g., `task.title = "new title"`), Jac now automatically tracks and persists only the changed fields instead of replacing the entire object.
+This prevents race conditions when multiple requests update different fields of the same node/edge simultaneously - changes are preserved instead of overwriting each other.
+The implementation uses MongoDB's atomic `$set` operations for truly concurrent-safe updates and automatically invalidates L1/L2 caches to prevent stale reads.
+Example: Two concurrent walkers running `task.status = "done"` and `task.priority = 5` on the same task both succeed without data loss.
 - **Client-Side Error Reporting Endpoint**: Added `POST /cl/__error__` endpoint to `JacAPIServerCore` for receiving client-side JavaScript errors.
 Errors are logged via the `jaclang.client_errors` logger and printed to the dev console with stack traces for visibility.
 - **Source-Mapped Error Stack Traces**: Client error stack traces received at `/cl/__error__` are now resolved from bundled JS locations to original `.jac` file paths and exact line numbers via the centralized `SourceMapper` with two-layer resolution.
 - **Client Error Rate Limiting**: The `/cl/__error__` endpoint now deduplicates identical error messages (10s window) and caps at 20 errors per minute to prevent log flooding from render loops or repeated failures.